gadicc/meteor-famous-views/packages/famous-components/README.md

 [responsive grid layout](http://stackoverflow.com/questions/23140046/what-is-the-best-pattern-for-responsive-apps-in-famo-us)

-* Allow e.g. size="50%,100%" and create necessary functions to calculate this on each tick from window size or containing compView.
+* Allow e.g. size="50%,100%" and create necessary functions to calculate this on each tick from window size or containing compView.  [ref](http://stackoverflow.com/questions/23021796/is-it-possible-to-set-surface-sizes-based-on-percentages-in-famo-us)

+* Optimizations, e.g. if a template consists of only HTML and doesn't include any child templates, this should be a surface, not a surface in a SequentialLayout.

 ## Behind the scenes